 \section{Explicit estimates on \texorpdfstring{$|\gamma_\chi|$}{}}

-It might be of interest to establish some effective results for the low-lying zeros of $L(s,\chi)$.
+It might be of interest to establish some explicit results for the low-lying zeros of $L(s,\chi)$.
 All the numerical computations in this section are carried out on \textit{Mathematica}.
 One natural question to ask is: for a given real number $t_0>0$, what is the least conductor $q_0$ such that $|\gamma_\chi|\leq t_0$ for all $q\geq q_0$?
-If $t_0>5/7$, the following estimate on the zero-counting function obtained by Bennet \textit{et al.} provides an unconditional upper bound on $q_0$:
+If $t_0>5/7$, the following estimate on the zero-counting function obtained by Bennett \textit{et al.} provides an unconditional upper bound on $q_0$:

 \begin{theorem}[{\cite[Theorem 1.1]{BMOR}}] Let $\chi$ be a character with conductor $q>1$.
 If $t\geq 5/7$ and $\ell:=\log \frac{q(t+2)}{2\pi}>1.567$, then